 Where Financial Experts Fit into Your Cash Flow System

 Finding out who the financial experts are is just one step in the greater Survival to Significance Cash Flow System.
-Once you’ve discovered who the financial experts are, you decide which of the four ways you want to implement their advice.
+Once you’ve discovered who the experts are, you decide which of the four ways you want to implement their advice.

-Identifying the financial experts and implementing financial advice make up a micro-step in the bigger picture of gaining time and money freedom.
+Identifying the experts and implementing financial advice make up a micro-step in the bigger picture of gaining time and money freedom.
 Here’s how:

 Deciding who to listen to is part of the foundation of your mindset and how you think about money.